About Us

 Fellowship Director

-One-year program, usually spread over two years, with approximately 50% of time spent as hospitalist attending and 50% in fellowship training (in partnership with Department of Psychiatry), with the goal to join a successful group of our faculty who combine a career in hospital medicine with inpatient consultation and outpatient addiction medicine clinical care.
-Most appropriate for faculty with a few years of experience as an academic hospitalist.
+Addiction Medicine Fellowship is a one-year program, usually spread over two years, with approximately 50% of time spent as hospitalist attending and 50% in fellowship training (in partnership with Department of Psychiatry), with the goal to join a successful group of our faculty who combine a career in hospital medicine with inpatient consultation and outpatient addiction medicine clinical care.
+The fellowship is most appropriate for faculty with a few years of experience as an academic hospitalist.

 Hospital Medicine Medical Ethics

-The Hospital Medicine Section faculty has longstanding, robust collaboration with the Weill Cornell Division of Medical Ethics.
+The Hospital Medicine Section faculty has longstanding, robust collaboration with the Weill Cornell Medicine Division of Medical Ethics.
 Several hospital medicine faculty have trained and served as clinical ethics consultants, drawing upon their unique perspectives on clinical care, medical education and the psycho-social determinants of health.
-Hospital medicine faculty also serve as site directors for Ethics at NYP- LMH and Brooklyn Methodist Hospital.
+Hospital medicine faculty also serve as site directors for Ethics at NYP- Lower Manhattan and Brooklyn Methodist Hospital.

-Hospitalists at Weill Cornell are also involved in ethics education, serving as faculty in several ethics courses including the Essential Principles of Medicine, Health, Illness and Disease, and Advanced Clinical Ethics courses.
+Hospitalists at Weill Cornell Medicine are also involved in ethics education, serving as faculty in several ethics courses including the Essential Principles of Medicine, Health, Illness and Disease and Advanced Clinical Ethics courses.

 Simulation in Medical Education